 Insulin is a hormone produced by the beta cells in your pancreas.
-Insulin allows the cells in the body to access glucose from the blood and use it for fuel.
+It allows the cells in the body to access glucose from the blood and use it for fuel.

 Type 1 diabetes occurs when your insulin producing beta cells are destroyed by the body’s immune system, causing these cells to stop producing insulin.
 It’s treated by replacing the body’s natural insulin with multiple insulin injections or with the use of an insulin pump.